-- When the flag is displayed vertically or horizontally against a wall, the stars should be placed at the top of the flag's right (the observer's left). - When displayed across a street, the flag should be hung vertically, with the stars to the north or east. - When the American flag is flown with flags of other nations, the flags should be on separate staffs of the same height and each should be of equal size.
-International law forbids the flag of one nation to be flown above that of another nation during times of peace. - The flag is flown at half-staff by order of the President upon the death of principal figures of the United States government and the governor of a state, territory, or possession.
-In the event of the death of a present or former official of the government of any state, territory, or possession of the United States, the governor of that state, territory, or possession may proclaim that the national flag be flown at half-staff. - When the flag is used to cover a casket, it should be placed with the stars at the head and over the left shoulder.
+- When the flag is displayed vertically or horizontally against a wall, the stars should be placed at the top of the flag's right and the observer's left. - When the flag is unfurled for display across a street, it should be hung vertically, with the stars to the north or east. - When the flag is flown with the flags of other nations, they are to be displayed from separate staffs of the same height and each should be of equal size.
+International law forbids the display of the flag of one nation to be flown above that of another nation during times of peace. - During a time of national mourning, the flag can be flown at half-staff by order or proclamation of the President of the United States.
+When flown at half-staff, the flag should be hoisted to the peak for an instant and then lowered to the half-staff position.
+The flag should be raised to the peak before it is lowered at the end of the day.
+On Memorial Day, the flag should be displayed at half-staff until noon, then raised to the top of the staff and flown until sunset.
+Local customs regarding the lowering of company, city, or other flags to half-staff are directed by the executive officers of those service areas. - When the flag is used to cover a casket, it should be placed with the stars at the head and over the left shoulder.
 The flag should not be lowered into the grave or be allowed to touch the ground.